MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

    > SMS_DISTRIBUTION_MANAGER    11332 (0x2c44)    ~Created DP processing thread 22444 for addition or update of package P010000F on server ["Display=\\\P01PDP1.CONTOSO.COM\\"]MSWNET:["SMS_SITE=P01"]\\\P01PDP1.CONTOSO.COM\\
    > SMS_DISTRIBUTION_MANAGER    11332 (0x2c44)    ~Waiting for all DP threads to complete for package P010000F processing thread.

-3. DP Threads create a PkgXferMgr job to transfer content to the DPs and exits.
+3. DP thread creates a PkgXferMgr job to transfer content to the DPs and exits.

-   DP Thread (TID 22444) starts working on adding the package to the DP.
+   DP thread (TID 22444) starts working on adding the package to the DP.
 DP threads do not copy the package contents to the DP directly, and instead create a job for Package Transfer Manager (PkgXferMgr) instructing it to copy the package contents to the DP.
 Following log entries show the DP thread creating a PkgXferMgr job.
 After the job is created, DP thread's work is done and the DP thread exits.

    > SMS_DISTRIBUTION_MANAGER    22444 (0x57ac)    DP Thread: Attempting to add or update package P010000F on DP ["Display=\\\P01PDP1.CONTOSO.COM\\"]MSWNET:["SMS_SITE=P01"]\\\P01PDP1.CONTOSO.COM\\
    > SMS_DISTRIBUTION_MANAGER    22444 (0x57ac)    Package Server ["Display=\\\P01PDP1.CONTOSO.COM\\"]MSWNET:["SMS_SITE=P01"]\\\P01PDP1.CONTOSO.COM\\ is a PullDP.